ampproject/amphtml/contributing/building-a-bento-video-player.md

 }
 ```

-We're rendering an iframe that always loads `https://example.com/fantastic`, but we'll specify a dynamic URL later; hence `useMemo()`.
+We're rendering an iframe that always loads `https://example.com/fantastic`, but we'll specify a dynamic URL later.
 Likewise, we'll need to define implementations for the communication functions `makeMethodMessage` and `onMessage`.

 You should list one more allowed cross-extension import for `VideoIframe`.
 Following the previous location on **`dep-check-config.js`**, we add: